How to Alphabetize in Google Sheets (+ How to Sort by Date)

 3. Click the downward-facing arrow located in the top right of each column in your data range.
 Select either the color, condition, or value filter.
 To filter the data, select one of the following filters:

-• Sort by color: The column is sorted by either fill color or text color.
+• Sort by color: You can sort the column by either fill color or text color.

-• Filter by color: The column is filtered by either fill color or text color.
+• Filter by color: You can also filter the column by either fill color or text color.

-• Filter by condition: The column is filtered by a specific condition, such as whether it is empty, contains text, or includes a value greater than a specified number.
+• Filter by condition: This option allows you to filter the column by a specific condition, such as whether it is empty, contains text, or includes a value greater than a specified number.

-• Filter by value: The column is filtered for a specified value, such as a number range or category.
+• Filter by value: For this one, you can filter the column for a specified value, such as a number range or category.

 4. Remove filters by clicking Data > Remove Filter